eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

 Now we've deployed our application behind OAuth2 Proxy, it's time to make some tweaks.
 Traefik and Hello Kubernetes are fine as is but we can improve on OAuth2-Proxy.

 The main thing we can do is to convert our arguments into secrets which can then be mounted in our pod.
-This is better for security and it means we can safely commit our secrets to code without worrying about them being visible in plain text so we don't need a third party secret store.
+This is better for security and it means we can safely commit our secrets to code without worrying about them being visible in plain text so we don't need a third party secret store like Azure Key Vault, but you can use that if you wish.

+We won't go into using Azure Key Vault to store our secrets and access them on the cluster here.
+You can find information on how to do that in the [Microsoft docs](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver).

 To accomplish this, we will use a tool from Mozilla called SOPS.
 You can follow [this guide](https://fluxcd.io/flux/guides/mozilla-sops/) from Flux to get set up with SOPS on your cluster.